mpsilfve/finer-data/README.md

 The training and development sets formed of digitoday.2014.csv employed in the experiments can be found from files digitoday.2014.train.csv and digitoday.2014.dev.csv, respectively.

-## System Predictions in Experiments

-The directory experiments contains the predictions of systems FiNER, Gungor-NN, and Sohrab-NN in the paper "A Finnish News Corpus for Named Entity Recognition" on the Digitoday and Wikipedia test sets.
+Finally, the directory experiments contains the predictions of systems FiNER, Gungor-NN, and Sohrab-NN in the paper "A Finnish News Corpus for Named Entity Recognition" on the Digitoday and Wikipedia evaluation sets.

 FiNER: